autonity/afp-sdk/README.md

 - The ID of a product to be traded.
 - An Autonity account for managing the margin account.
 It needs to hold a balance in ATN (for paying gas fee) and in the product's collateral token.
 - An Autonity account for signing intents.
+The two accounts can be the same.
 - The address of an Autonity RPC provider.
 They can be found on [Chainlist](https://chainlist.org/?search=autonity&testnets=true).